itsrever/custom-integration-docs/README.md

 ## Compulsory

-These are the required enpoints to be able to integrate our returs portal with your platform
+These are the required enpoints to be able to integrate our returns portal with your platform

 ### <code class="get">GET</code> <code> /rever/orders/{order_id} </code>

-This will be endpoint that will be used in order to retrieve the information of a given order at various stages of the return process.
+This will be the endpoint that will be used in order to retrieve the information of a given order at various stages of the return process.

 The expected fields to be received back from your platform are: